bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   },
 });

-// get the huddle feature using company, user and custom context to
+// get the huddle flag using company, user and custom context to
 // evaluate the targeting.
-const { isEnabled, track, config } = boundClient.getFeature("huddle");
+const isEnabled = boundClient.getFlag("huddle");
 if (isEnabled) {
-  // this is your feature gated code ...
+  // this is your flag gated code ...
-  // send an event when the feature is used: track();
+  // send an event when the flag is used: boundClient.track();

   if (config?.key === "zoom") {
     // this code will run if a given remote configuration